Stand-With-Crypto/swc-web/docs/Add a new user action.md

 Unit tests can be added in the same folder as where new UI components are created, and E2E tests are stored in the `cypress` folder.

-### Action Card - CTA

-To add a call-to-action (CTA) for the new user action, you need to create a new object within `USER_ACTION_CTAS_FOR_GRID_DISPLAY`, including all the required fields.
-For details about each field, please refer to `src/components/app/userActionGridCTAs/types/index.ts`.

-Additionally, **the order of the objects determines how the CTAs will be displayed to users**, so please keep this in mind.

-### Having two or more campaigns active at the same time
+## Having two or more campaigns active at the same time

 If you ever need to run multiple campaigns simultaneously, please refer to [this documentation](/docs/Working%20with%20two%20or%20more%20campaigns%20active.md) for guidance on how to add multiple campaigns and how to disable them later.